umar-saleem-7/Custom-Shell-in-Linux/README.md

 # MyShell - Version 1 - Custom shell programmed in C

-`MYshell` is a lightweight, custom shell program built in C. This shell demonstrates essential features of a command-line interface, such as displaying a prompt, accepting commands, parsing them, and executing them in a child process.
+`MyShell` is a lightweight, custom shell program built in C. This shell demonstrates essential features of a command-line interface, such as displaying a prompt, accepting commands, parsing them, and executing them in a child process.
 Additionally, it supports a controlled exit using `<CTRL+D>`.

 ## Features

-   - The prompt displays as `MYshell:- <current-directory> $`, showing the current working directory for user context.
+   - The prompt displays as `MyShell:- `, showing the current working directory for user context.
    - `MYshell` allows users to enter commands with arguments in a single line.
    - It forks a child process to execute the command using `execvp`, and the parent process waits for the child process to complete.
    - Users can quit `MYshell` by pressing `<CTRL+D>`, allowing a smooth exit from the program.